Data is incredible.

 For more help, read: How to Create a Great Product Page.

-The Key Takeaway: Harness the power of social proof to increase sales.
+The key takeaway: Harness the power of influencers to increase sales.

-Thankfully, there are numerous ways businesses can take advantage of social proof.
-For example, you can engage in influencer marketing or display positive reviews and testimonials to build trust.
+Thankfully, there are numerous ways businesses can take advantage of influencers.
+For example, you can host a social media takeover or do giveaways with the influencer to boost revenues.

-Ecommerce Statistic #8: 58 percent of people stop doing business with a company because of poor customer experience.
+8. 76% of people will stop doing business with a company after only two poor customer experiences.

 Trust is hard to build and easy to lose.